info343-su18/problem-02-starter/problem-c/README.md

 3. The navigation bar (the `<nav>` element) should be `fixed` to the top of the screen.
 Be sure to specify it's absolute location!

+    - To make sure the content sits below the fixed navbar, give the top-level heading a top margin of `3em`.

     - The navbar should take up `100%` of the page.

     - The navbar should also have a background color of UW Purple.